alejandrosantanabonilla/pysoftk/README.rst

   mkdir work_pol
   cd work_pol

 2.)
-Create a virtual environment named pol (this name can be change, of course) and activate the environment:
+Create a virtual environment named pol (this name can be changed, of course) and activate the environment:

 .. code-block:: bash